Who We Are

 Hannah was born and raised in the mountains of Colorado, and moved to Bozeman in 2016 with her then partner, now husband, Max.
 Hannah has been involved in several non-profit boards in the Gallatin Valley, and was drawn to the mission of Suffer Out Loud after her own challenges with mental health and understanding the complexities of navigating, and talking about, mental health.
 Hannah is grateful for the support of her community and loved ones having lifted her up in those dark days, and is eager to contribute to Suffer Out Loud's mission of making mental health resources more accessible for all and normalizing the conversations around mental health, depression, anxiety, and suicide.
 Hannah and Max just welcomed their first son into the world and are eager for him to grow up in a world where conversations around mental health are encouraged and normalized.

-Born and raised in Bozeman, Erika brings a decade of communications and business experience along with the heart of a survivor to her role at Suffer Out Loud.
+Born and raised in Bozeman, Erika brings a decade of communications and business experience, along with the heart of a survivor, to her role at Suffer Out Loud.
 Having battled anxiety and depression from an abusive relationship, she carries a deep empathy for those feeling afraid, powerless, and alone.
-Erika feels truly privileged to be able to turn her struggles into purpose and make it easier for others to stop suffering in silence by finding support through the counseling scholarship program.
+Erika feels truly privileged to turn her struggles into purpose and to make it easier for others to stop suffering in silence by finding support through the counseling scholarship program.

 Suffer Out Loud has been an idea of Cassie's since she lost her sister to suicide in 2008.
 She felt very isolated in her grief.
 In reality, so many people have been affected by mental illness or have lost a loved one to suicide.
 The issue is no one is talking about it because there is such a strong stigma.
 She strongly believes that starting this difficult conversation can save lives.